tarushi-22/Bezen-assignment/README.md

 1. Not being sure from the question if I had to do count of products each category, product type and level1 together or separately with and without prices.
 In the assignment I have done separately.
 2. Plotting labels on x-axis for the graphs as the labels were too large.
 I tried to reduce the font and turn it into a 90-degree angle.
+3. Loading all the database in google colab.
+It was taking a long time to load.

 # Links for my profile